 Who needs to be Licensed?Individuals engaging in cosmetology for fee, gain, or expectation of reward or remuneration must be licensed by the Cosmetology Association of Nova Scotia by virtue of the Nova Scotia Cosmetology Act, 2012, c.
 39 (the “Cosmetology Act”) and its By-Laws.

-How do you get Licensed?The Cosmetology Act requires Cosmetologists practicing in Nova Scotia to receive formal training for a minimum number of hours in a registered school of cosmetology as specified by the Cosmetology Association of Nova Scotia’s By-Laws.
-A student enrolled in a program at a registered school of cosmetology must register for and successfully pass the Provincial Examination to legally practice cosmetology in Nova Scotia.
+How do you get Licensed?Cosmetology School / College: The Cosmetology Act requires Cosmetologists practicing in Nova Scotia to receive formal training for a minimum number of hours in a registered school or college of cosmetology as specified by the Cosmetology Association of Nova Scotia’s By-Laws.
+A student enrolled in a program at a registered school or college of cosmetology must register for and successfully pass the Provincial Examination to legally practice cosmetology in Nova Scotia.

 Apprenticeship Pilot Project: The Cosmetology Association of Nova Scotia has partnered with the Nova Scotia Apprenticeship Agency, and jointly developed a "Hairstylist" Pilot Project.
 This apprenticeship pathway to licensure requires Apprentices to complete 3,600 hours of training over two years (2,800 hours of on-the-job training combined with 800 hours of theory/technical training.)
 For more information on the apprenticeship pilot, please call the Cosmetology Association of Nova Scotia ext.
 204, or visit the Nova Scotia Apprenticeship Agency website.
 Click here for an update on the Pilot Project's Schedule of Activities.